Beigan: Economy

 There are branches of 7-Eleven at the villages of Tangqi and Banli and several other shops on the island.
 With the withdrawal of most of the military forces, the main source of income is now tourism, with several hotels in Tangqi, and numerous B&Bs in Qinbi and Qiaozi.
 There are no banks on the island of Beigan, but the Chunghwa Post office has an ATM.

 Education

-There is one middle school and two elementary schools on Beigan Island.
+There is one junior high school and one elementary school on Beigan Island.